Adam-Lechnos/IBKR-Dashboard/README.md

 * [nginx Config file](#nginx-config-file)
 * [Google Cloud OAuth With Enable APIs](#google-cloud-oauth-with-enabled-apis)
   * And the subsequent `client_secrets.json` containing the `client_secret` and `client_id` for use by the [pydrive.auth](https://pythonhosted.org/PyDrive/oauth.html) library.
+* [Google App Password](https://knowledge.workspace.google.com/kb/how-to-create-app-passwords-000009237) for authenticating to GMail's SMTP server with TLS to enable email alerts.
+This is optional and will require omissions of keys within the environment files as detailed below.
+OAuth is not used here as alerting would not work for broken tokens/authentication.

 # Generate Encrypted IBKR Password and Key Pair
 Encrypt your IBKR password and store the encryped password and key within the `env.list.ibeam` when creating the [Docker Compose Environment Files](#docker-compose-environment-files)